Sliver of hope: Kremlin sees a diplomatic path on Ukraine

 “Today we do not see that a large-scale offensive by the Russian Federation can take place either on (Feb.)
 16th or the 17th,” he told reporters after meeting lawmakers.
 “We are aware of the risks that exist in the territory of our country.
 But the situation is absolutely under control.”

-As if to show defiance, Zelenskyy said Feb.
-16 would be a "day of national unity," calling on the country to display the blue-and-yellow flags, sing the national anthem and show unity in the face of “hybrid threats.”
+As if to show defiance, Zelenskyy said Wednesday would be a "day of national unity," calling on the country to display the blue-and-yellow flags and sing the national anthem in the face of “hybrid threats.”

+“Our country today is as strong as ever.
+It is not the first threat the strong Ukrainian people have faced,” Zelenskyy said Monday evening in a video address to the nation.
+“We're calm.
+We're strong.
+We're together.
+A great nation in a great country.”

 The country is preparing nonetheless.
 Kyiv residents received letters from the mayor urging them “to defend your city,” and signs appeared in apartment buildings indicating the nearest bomb shelter.
 The mayor says the capital has about 4,500 such sites, including underground parking garages, subway stations and basements.